PSHE Teacher - QTS

 Reflective teaching practice

-Ability to engage with parents/carers
+Ability to engage with parents and external agencies

 Collaboration with colleagues

-Understanding of student wellbeing
+Understanding of student wellbeing and resilience

 Knowledge of the national curriculum

-Some tips for your application 🫡
+Some tips for your application 🫑

 Understand the Role: Read the job description thoroughly to understand the key responsibilities and requirements for the PSHE Teacher position.
 Tailor your application to highlight how your skills and experiences align with what the school is looking for.

-Proofread Your Application: Before submitting your application, take the time to proofread it for any spelling or grammatical errors.
-A well-presented application reflects your attention to detail and professionalism.
+Proofread Your Application: Before submitting your application, carefully proofread all documents for spelling and grammatical errors.
+A polished application reflects your attention to detail and professionalism, which are crucial in an educational setting.

 How to prepare for a job interview at Teaching Personnel